samohtaerg/samohtaerg.github.io/_pages/about.md

 ======
 I sometimes blog/write about topics that catch my interest, like the geometry of physics—exploring the least action principle, path integrals, and variational approaches.
 I’ve also written about math concepts like p-adic modular forms and how tropical geometry ties into neural networks like ReLU.
 Recently, I’ve been working on reproducing GPT-2 from scratch, following Andrej Karpathy’s tutorials.

-In my free time, I make music across genres, from fugues to dark synth and melodic dubstep.
+In my free time, I make music across genres, from fugues, waltz to dark synth and melodic dubstep.
 I also love modding games like Skyrim, Cyberpunk 2077, and Overwatch.
 Right now, I’m training in boxing; the goal is to compete in The Golden Gloves by 2026.

 When it comes to reading, my favorites are Hegel, Žižek, Merleau-Ponty, Deleuze, Lacan, Eros, etc. My last failed attempt was to work through Hegel’s *The Philosophy of History* and *Lectures on the History of Philosophy* at the same time.